gaheldev/Millisecond/README.md

 Please open issues or submit a pull request if something doesn't work.\
 Modifications to the `rtcqs.py` script should preferably be submitted upstream to [rtcqs](https://codeberg.org/rtcqs/rtcqs).

+For packagers: please create an issue or open a pr to add the package to the [repositories section](#from-repositories)

 ### Acknowledgements
 - icons by [Jakub Steiner](https://github.com/jimmac)